Updated: Aug 9

 From that introduction The Highlands became the pub of choice.
 Friday evenings would see a group of around a half dozen of us gather in the tiny Smoke Room, the room to the right of the front door.
 It had a piano and Paul or Robin would give us renditions of Bridge Over Troubled Water, You've Got A Friend and similar.
 Even when we went our separate ways on leaving school we'd regularly regroup in the Smoke Room when back home from our respective universities and colleges.

 I held my informal 21st birthday 'do' there with student friends descending from places as far afield as Southampton, Willenhall and South Shields to bulk out the old schoolmates.
 The evening sticks in the memory for a number of reasons.
 Firstly, it snowed.
 Secondly, I didn't win a single game with my new darts.
 Thirdly, my sister snapped the handbrake cable in Dad's HA Bedford Viva van.
-And fourthly, Rich managed to pull the gearlever out of his Ford Capri.
+And fourthly, Rich managed to pull the gear lever out of his Ford Capri.
 Somehow he managed to drive back to County Durham the following day, picking said lever off the floor and stuffing it back in place every time it leapt out of position.

 Upon graduation, whilst the bulk of the group moved away, I remained in my home town for a couple of years and migrated from the Smoke Room into the bar.
-Most evenings would find me there, playing darts and the odd game of crib or euchre.
+Most evenings would find me there, playing darts or having the odd game of crib or euchre.
 Even the occasional game of dice with Fred, the landlord, for shots.
 Best of three.
 Fred would have rum and pep whilst I went for the Teacher's.

 Jukebox full of Tammy Wynette, Jim Reeves and Hank Williams, with a little room for the likes of Patti Smith, Bruce and Sioxsie.
 Rinso, his beret atop his head, with his bottle of Stingo in front of him.
 Discussions with proud Welshman Mike about the recent form of L&YRC and the underrated abilities of England flanker Mike Rafter.

 Sunday lunchtimes.
 Darts with workmates Steve and Gary.
-Feeding 2p pieces into the fruit machine in the hope of a big win of tokens, which when they did arrive soon went back over the bar.
+Feeding 2p pieces into the fruit machine in the hope of a big win of tokens which, when they did arrive, soon went back over the bar.

 Darts matches on Tuesday evenings with big Kenny my partner in the pairs.
 Kenny would be lumbered with me in the town pairs as well, whilst in the mixed it was Molly who drew the short straw.
 Eventually I did move away but would gravitate to my 'second home' whenever I returned to visit my folks, for an evening of arrows and a natter with Fred.